 The rock plug known as "Breach 7" is located along an existing oil field access canal connected to Superior canal is in good condition.
 There was no observed settlement along the length of the embankment and no erosion or washouts around the embankment tie-ins.
 There are no recommendations for corrective action at this time, but it will continue to be monitored on future inspections.
-(See Appendix B, Photos 38 and 39)
+(See Appendix B, Photos 31 and 32)

 The rock closure adjacent to an existing timber bulkhead at the intersection of Carencro Bayou and Brady Canal identified as Breach 6 was closed as part of the 2012 Maintenance Project.
 A geotextile fabric was used to line the breach before it was filled with rock riprap.
 There was no visual settlement of the riprap or erosion of the bank tie-in at the time of the inspection.
+Landowners did not request to stop at this site.
 No maintenance will be required at this location.
-(See Appendix B, Photos 44)

 The rock armored embankments and rock dikes along the north bank of Bayou Decade and Voss Canal are in good condition.
-The rock dike along Bayou Decade between Jug Lake and Turtle Bayou appear to be in fair condition with isolated low areas and moderate displacement of rock riprap.
+The rock dike along Bayou Decade between Jug Lake and Turtle Bayou appear to be in fair condition with isolated low areas and moderate settlement of rock riprap (See Appendix B, Photos 20 through 24).
 The earthen embankment with rock revetment west of Structure 7 along Bayou Decade appears to be in good condition with no apparent settlement.
 The earthen embankment with rock revetment beginning at the intersection of Bayou Decade and Voss Canal had some initial settlement after construction but has experienced little change since previous inspections.
 Despite some minor deficiencies, the rock armored embankments appear to be functioning as intended and no maintenance will be required at this time.
-(See Appendix B, Photos 41 through 43)